ajacksified/hubot-plusplus/README.md

 ## Installation

-Add the package `plusplus` as a dependency in your Hubot `package.json` file.
+Add the package `hubot-plusplus` as a dependency in your Hubot `package.json` file.
 Also add the dependencies `underscore` and `clark`.

 ```
 "dependencies": {
-  "plusplus": "1.0.x",
+  "hubot-plusplus": "1.0.x",
   "underscore": ">= 1.0.0",
   "clark": "0.0.6",
 }